In this guide below, we look at the true cost of different forms of renewable energy, and compare them to fossil fuel and nuclear energy costs.

 … [existing] transmission lines are thin and can’t handle more power coming into the system

-[so we may see] transmission lines … upgraded to allow for increased renewable energy generation
+[So we may see] transmission lines … upgraded to allow for increased renewable energy generation

-And, there are additional engineering requirements, like building “inertia” into the electricity system to maintain voltage and frequency stability.
+[In Australia, renewables also have] additional engineering requirements, like building “inertia” into the electricity system to maintain voltage and frequency stability.

 Each additional requirement increases the cost of electricity beyond the levelised cost.